 PhD student in Diamond Semiconductor Physics

-The Division of Electricity at the Department of Engineering Sciences conducts research on electromagnetics, power electronics and renewable energy.
-The diamond group has a proven track record working on cutting-edge semiconductor technology with a number of publications in high impact journals.
+The position will be at the division of Electricity, Dept. of Electrical Engineering.
+The research at the division is about electromagnetics, power electronics and renewable energy.
+The diamond Electronic group has a proven track record working on cutting-edge semiconductor technology with a number of publications in high impact journals.

 Diamond is considered to be a unique material for future high power, high frequency, high temperature devices like high-power Schottky diodes, MESFETs etc for applications in power electronics, fast switching transistors and for spintronics.
-Designs and fabrication techniques different from conventional methods have to be employed to realize electronic devices based on thin film single crystalline chemical vapour deposited (SC-CVD) diamond.
+In addition, diamond has emerged as a leading platform for quantum technologies.
+However, designs and fabrication techniques different from conventional methods have to be employed to realize electronic devices based on thin film single crystalline chemical vapour deposited (SC-CVD) diamond.
 Diamond also has a huge potential to be used as detectors in high energy physics, detectors for UV and far UV radiation, radiation sensors for radiotherapy, neutron detectors etc.

 - Modelling and computer simulations of devices.

 - PhDs are also expected to do some teaching and other administrative work within the Dept. maximum 20% of full time.